Metal Slug X: Super Vehicle-001 (Neo Geo)

-- イツデモＰＡＵＳＥ - Allows to pause during score tally, cutscenes and credits.
+- イツデモＰＡＵＳＥ - Allows pausing during score tally, cutscenes, and credits.

 - ＶＩＥＷ ＧＥＯ ＳＣＲＯＬＬ Ａ - 1st plane check, shows the walkable ground, makes the foreground choppy as it scrolls when activated.
 May linger if not turned off properly.

 - ＶＩＥＷ ＧＥＯ ＳＣＲＯＬＬ Ｂ - 2nd plane check, makes the background choppy as it scrolls when activated.